min-nguyen/p2p-rs/readme.md

 #### `chain.rs`
 Defines the blockchain and Proof-of-Work consensus algorithm.
-- Chain and chain error types
+- Chain internals, which manages a main chain and a hashmap of forks.
 - Methods for accessing, mining, extending, and validating a chain's blocks with respect to other blocks, chains, or forks.

 ```sh